litmuschaos/litmusctl/Usage_v0.2.0.md

 🤷 Do you want to continue with the above details?
 [Y/N]: Y

-💡 Connecting agent to Litmus Portal.
+💡 Connecting agent to ChaosCenter.
 🏃 Agents running!!
 🚀 Agent Connection Successful!! 🎉
 👉 Litmus agents can be accessed here: http://172.17.0.2:31696/targets
 ```

-To verify, if the connection process was successful you can view the list of connected agents from the Targets section on your LitmusPortal and ensure that the connected agent is in Active State.
+To verify, if the connection process was successful you can view the list of connected agents from the Targets section on your ChaosCenter and ensure that the connected agent is in Active State.